My Blog banner for Once A King, Now A Prince, A n Ira Blacker memoir. A rock and roll history or his celebrity lire.

 ONCE A KING, NOW A PRINCE BOOK TRAILERS

 As I do my book trailers for my memoir, Once A King, Now A Prince, I will be posting them as well here, in my blogs.
 Please enjoy and please buy my book.
 You can purchase the book at BookBaby using this link: AVAILABLE FOR SALE AT: Amazon.com see Q Code, or https://www.amazon.com/Once-King-Now-Prince-dysfunction-ebook/dp/B0GFFPTWKJ/ref=sr_1_1?crid=1TY9VDMHI38J3&dib=eyJ2IjoiMSJ9.cidroCLb2N1RUmyi3s_DBunfzj_Yx3MbXkk8VwLPHGtTV3HQcriGP6R91x3OzsU8Zf7-qZQo6Qg8GnVBymxHwEB54oKzEyCR1oSeZcFUXkOWdYTRaWWZ_h1fnVdV7I08ku6cINVg6aDUlcVTtXieT-LHuBByL0ZbfRzlW7mtSC7D1447u1dIMbHPip7msGa2JB00R6qHMH1kCO4wfzzcq-8YdhHqdTFya-BFQo9ynNg.b_73u5XQxx7zYzUHIAEU7BoR4PLIz4OnmQEhu6NnZmQ&dib_tag=se&keywords=once+a+king%2C+now+a+prince&qid=1768066803&sprefix=once+a+king%2C+now+a+prince%2Caps%2C128&sr=8-1 Also available for purchase at BookBaby.com BookBaby.com: https://store.bookbaby.com/book/once-a-king-now-a-prince?srsltid=AfmBOoraz6-E5T-Cv1Tg-1I27djmwe-5fNcQGDKw2xTQWFB-NsZjmuGZ Info: https://onceakingnowaprince.com, where you can find updates and interesting stories under the blogs tab.
+It’s amazing what AI could do, as on this trailer, each person speaking started with a single photograph.
 I love this video, which is a tongue and cheek presentation of two people who you would never see coming together on anything political, but have done so for my memoir, Once A King, Now A Prince.com.
-This one is an excellent job of combining the music videos of my former clients into the book trailer for the story of my life.
+This one is an excellent job of combining the music videos of my former clients into the book trailer for…

 THE STORY OF MY LIFE: FROM CHAOS TO CONTROL